peter-evans/create-or-update-comment/README.md

 ```

 Some use cases might find the [find-comment](https://github.com/peter-evans/find-comment) action useful.
-This will search an issue or pull request for the first comment containing a specified string, and/or by a specified author.
+This will search an issue or pull request for the first comment containing a specified string, and/or by a specified author, e.g. allowing to update a previously created comment.
 See the repository for detailed usage.

 ```yml